-AGENCY REVIEW OF EXISTING RULES (Texas Government Code §2001.039) The TWDB reviewed the proposed rulemaking in light of the statutory requirement for the Agency to review existing rules in Texas Government Code §2001.039 and has determined that the proposed rulemaking to 31 TAC §358.6 is necessary to comply with §6.101, which provides the TWDB with the authority to adopt rules necessary to carry out the powers and duties in the Water Code and also specifically under §16.0121, Texas Water Code, which imposes a requirement on the TWDB to develop methodologies for water loss audits.
+The TWDB reviewed the rulemaking in light of the statutory requirement for the Agency to review existing rules in Texas Government Code §2001.039 and has determined that the rulemaking to 31 TAC §358.6 is necessary to comply with §6.101, which provides the TWDB with the authority to adopt rules necessary to carry out the powers and duties in the Water Code and also specifically under §16.0121, Texas Water Code, which imposes a requirement on the TWDB to develop methodologies for water loss audits.
+Therefore, the rulemaking is re-adopted with amendments.